 A study published in PLoS Oneindicates that normal pregnancy is associated with increased levels of interleukin (IL)-35, whereas recurrent spontaneous abortions are linked to low levels of this cytokine, suggesting the involvement of this cytokine in the maintenance of immune tolerance during pregnancy.

 Regulatory T cells (Treg) play an important role in maintaining immune tolerance, inhibiting progression of autoimmune disease and preventing excessive inflammatory response.
 Additionally, a specific role in the maintenance of fetal immune tolerance has been widely reported for these cells in both humans and mice.

-IL-35, identified in 2007 is a major immunosuppressive and anti-inflammatory cytokine along with IL-10 and TGF-β.
+Interleukin-35 identified in 2007 is a major immunosuppressive and anti-inflammatory cytokine along with IL-10 and TGF-β.

-IL-35 belongs to the IL-12 family of cytokines, composed of two subunits – p35 and EBI3, which are shared with other IL-12 family members, specifically IL-12 and IL-27.
-IL-35 is produced mostly by CD4+ Foxp3+ Treg cells, but also by regulatory B cells and tolerogenic dendritic cells.
+Interleukin-35 belongs to the IL-12 family of cytokines, composed of two subunits – p35 and EBI3, which are shared with other IL-12 family members, specifically IL-12 and IL-27.
+Interleukin-35 is produced mostly by CD4+ Foxp3+ Treg cells, but also by regulatory B cells and tolerogenic dendritic cells.

 Thus, this study implicates IL-35 in the maintenance of immune tolerance during normal pregnancy.
 This is achieved, as specified by the authors, most likely through “Treg augmentation during pregnancy”.